Congrats! You’ve made the move from sole proprietor to CEO of your very own corporation.

 You just got out of being an employee and now you want to jump right back in?
 Joking!
 At least here you have some flexibility — you can decide on a fixed salary where you pay yourself, say $5,000 a month, or a one-time bonus where you decide to take $100,000 of the company.

-A fixed salary is helpful if you’re not great at managing money and you want some consistency in life, but it’s nice to know you can reward yourself too (plus there’s some nifty tax planning strategies that you can do with bonuses, but we won’t get into that here).
+A fixed salary is helpful if you’re not great at managing money and you want some consistency in life, but it’s nice to know you can reward yourself too (plus there are some nifty tax planning strategies that you can do with bonuses, but we won’t get into that here).

 Annoyingly, salaries are much more complex than dividends.